schoolofdevops/learn-jenkins/Continuous-Delivery/chapters/120_create_package_job.md

 Just like other maven jobs, Create a new job called *Package*, which is a **copy of test job**, and click on OK.

-Then, Change the Build trigger to *BBuild after other projects are built*.
+Then, Change the Build trigger to *Build after other projects are built*.
 This project should be built **after SonarQube Static Code Analysis Job**.

 In the *Build step*, set **compile** as the maven goal.